-In the area of Program Changes, it was noted that Department was Planning to open a new Senior Center in District 5 and the in the Northeast portion of District 10.
-Ms. Woosley reported that a ground breaking was scheduled for November 2015 for the new District 3 Senior Center.
+In the area of Program Changes, it was noted that Department was Planning to open a new Senior Center in District 5 and in the Northeast portion of District 10.
+Ms. Woosley reported that a ground breaking was scheduled for November 2015 for the new District 3

+Senior Center.
 Once all Centers are open, a total of 10 Comprehensive Centers and 53 Nutrition Sites would be available for San Antonio Residents.
 It was noted that the satisfaction rate of Seniors increased from 86% to 93%.
 Ms. Woosley stated that Funding was available for transporting Seniors to the Centers and that the Department had increased Funding for operating and maintaining the Senior Centers as well as for additional staffing.

-As it relates to the New District 10 Senior Center, it was reported that the said would be the first one developed from the ground up and would replace the existing Facility used and consolidate the services offered at nearby Nutrition Sites.
+As it relates to the New District 10 Senior Center, it was reported that said Center would be the first one developed from the ground up and would replace the existing Facility used and consolidate the services offered at nearby Nutrition Sites.
 Ms. Woosley spoke on the amenities offered and the number of People expected to be served.

-Ms. Woosley spoke on Childcare Services offered and noted that \$75,000 would be redirected in order to provide additional short term assistance to families experience extreme distress.
-She noted that said would allow for Caregivers to continue working while children can continue going to school and for Staff to identify long-term solutions.
+Ms. Woosley spoke on Childcare Services offered and noted that \$75,000 would be redirected in order to provide additional short term assistance to families experiencing extreme distress.

 It was noted that the Department planned on Restructuring the CPS Utility Assistance Program to provide immediate relief.
-Ms. Woosley highlighted changes and spoke on the benefits to include completely paying the bill so that Individuals do not incur additional fees for having an outstanding balance.
+Ms. Woosley highlighted changes to include completely paying the bill so that Individuals do not incur additional fees for having an outstanding balance.
 She noted that Staff would be using an appointment Software Program that would save approximately \$201,000 annually.

-Ms. Woosley informed the Council that the Department would continue to focus on Core Services.
-She highlighted Accomplishments which included opening 3 Senior Centers and completing Major Expansions of the District 2 and 6 Senior Centers.
+Ms. Woosley highlighted Accomplishments which included opening 3 Senior Centers and completing Major Expansions of the District 2 and 6 Senior Centers.

 In the Area of Community Outreach, it was reported that the Department ensured that Seniors Centers were used to their maximum capacity.
-As such, the Department focused on improving and enhancing Programs offered to Seniors and planned on identifying gaps and duplication in Services.

-Enhancements identified include allowing Seniors to use swipe cards to sign-in for meals and activities as well as upgrading facilities and classroom resources used by Early Head Start Providers, providing training to Head Start Teachers, working to end Homelessness, and Initiatives on Feeding the Homeless.
+Enhancements of Programs identified are allowing Seniors to use swipe cards to sign-in for meals and activities as well as upgrading facilities and classroom resources used by Early Head Start Providers, providing training to Head Start Teachers, working to end Homelessness, and Initiatives on Feeding the Homeless.
 Ms. Woosley stated that the Military would be releasing 40,000 Active Duty Soldiers between now and 2017.
 She spoke on the Department's focus to permanently rehouse Veterans as soon as possible in order to prevent them from going to Shelters.
 It was reported that the Department planned on addressing Mental Illness and Addiction challenges faced by Homeless Veterans.

 Ms. Woosley spoke on Delegate Agency Funding totaling \$21 Million and noted that funding allocations combined General Funds allocations and Grant Funds.
 She noted that the Department was in the 2nd year of a 2-year Funding Cycle and that Funding allocations aligned with City Council priorities.
-The importance of Program Performance and funding availability was highlighted.
 She noted 2 Programs supported in FY 2015 were not recommended for renewal in FY 2016 and detailed justification.
 It was reported that Delegate Agency Contracts were managed by Human Services and the Economic Development Departments.
-Ms. Woosley highlighted Funding recommendations to include Funding changes and new services to be provided.
 Ms. Woosley stated that the Department was scheduled to begin the next Delegate Agency Funding Process in March 2016 and that Mayor and Council collaboration was vital to ensuring that Funding continued to be aligned with their priorities.